Post inflammatory erythema quiz

 Retinoids

 Retinoids inhibit the process of producing and storing pigment in skin cells (called melanosome transfer).
-Retinoids also speed cell turnover, which decreases pigment in skin cells.
+Retinoids also speed up cell turnover, which decreases pigment in skin cells.
 The most effective retinoids are prescription medications, such as tretinoin.
-OTC retinols can be used but are less potent and usually less effective than prescription versions.
+OTC retinol can be used but is less potent and usually less effective than prescription versions.

 Azelaic acid